 An ACF post provides a clinical and academic training environment in the early stages of your specialty training that allows you to prepare an application for a Training Fellowship leading to a PhD (or equivalent), or if applicable a postdoctoral fellowship, ie if you already hold a PhD (MBBS-PhD programme for example).

-An Academic Clinical Fellowship (ACF) is part of the clinical-academic training programme that gives a trainee dedicated research time in addition to a normal clinical training programme.
-Over three years (usually ST1-ST3, also known as ACF1-ACF3) you are given 25% (9 months) for research without clinical commitments.
-The NIHR gives full details about ACFs in general:
+It gives you as a trainee dedicated protected research time in addition to a normal clinical training programme.
+Over three years (usually ST1-ST3) you are given 25% per year (total of 9 months) for research without clinical commitments and without lengthening your Level1 training.

 However, this is not prescriptive and you can choose to use your 9months allocated to research in a different pattern.
 This will need planning and discussion with your Training Programme Director, your Educational Supervisor and your Academic Supervisor.

 All ACFs have access to additional funding support in the form of an annual training bursary of £1,000 per year which can be used to cover expenses incurred in attending academic courses and conferences.